 Add Lots of Artwork

-If it’s one thing the French Country style loves to do, it’s decorate the walls.
+If it’s one thing the French Country style loves to do, it’s decorating the walls.
 Harkening back to the times of Louis XIV and the Palace of Versailles, one way to express the status of wealth was by hanging plenty of artwork on the walls.
-You can even imitate the style of the olden days by framing your portraits and paintings in the large, gold-gilded wooden frames.
+You can even imitate the style of the olden days by framing your portraits and paintings in large, gold-gilded wooden frames.
 Not only does it enrich the room, but it also gives it dimension.

 Don’t Forget the Little Details